Error Handling

 uses several approaches to fetch data,

-if all of the approaches fail.
+or returns nil if all of the approaches fail.

 func fetchData() -> Data? {